 - Reduced optimistic feeling

-- Suicidal Behavior: Long-term medication and increased dosage for children and adolescents pose a high risk for the development of suicidal behavior.
+Suicide Risk - Long-term medication and increased dosage for children and young adults pose a an increased risk for the development of suicidal thoughts and behavior.

-- High Blood Pressure: Individuals taking monoamine oxidase inhibitors (MAOIs) must not eat foods with high contents of tyramine.
+High Blood Pressure - Individuals taking MAOIs must not eat foods with high contents of tyramine.
 This substance is commonly found in cheese, wines, and pickles.
 MAOIs when in contact with tyramine causes an abrupt increase in blood pressure.